This post was updated on May 25th, 2026 and covers script version 2.3.0.

 For more information on using the Dell PowerShell Provider, refer to the official documentation: Reference Guide, User Guide

-This script takes the basic commands we just looked at and adds logic to allow for a more automated password management process.
+This script takes these basic commands and adds logic to allow for a more automated password management process.
 The script accepts parameters that tell it which actions to perform.

 - AdminSet - Set a new admin password or change an existing admin password